mkudrjasevs/Lidarr.Plugin.Tidal/README.md

 2. Go into the Indexer settings and press Add.
 In the modal, choose `Tidal` (under Other at the bottom).
 3. Enter a path to use to store user data, press Test, it will error, press Cancel.
 4. Open the Lidarr log under `System -> Log Files` and download `lidarr.txt`.
-5. In the file, search for `Tidal URL; use this to login:` and open the listed URL in a new tab.
+5. In the file, search for **the last instance of** `Tidal URL; use this to login:` and open the listed URL in a new tab.
 6. In the new tab, log in to Tidal, then press `Yes, continue`.
 It will then bring you to a page labeled "Oops."
 Copy the new URL for that tab (something like `https://tidal.com/android/login/auth?code=[VERY LONG CODE]`).
    - Do NOT share this URL with people as it grants people access to your account.
-   - Once you press, `Yes, continue`, the URL from the Lidarr log can not be used again.
-If you need to sign in again, make sure to use the newest URL from the plugin.
+   - Redirect URLs are NOT reusable.
+If you need to sign in again, make sure to use the newest URL from the Lidarr log.
 7. Go back to the Indexer settings and pick `Tidal` again.
 8. Enter a path to use to store user data and paste the copied Tidal URL into the `Redirect Url` option.
 Then press Save.
 9. Go into the Download Client settings and press Add.
 In the modal, choose `Tidal` (under Other at the bottom).